ldn-softdev/stackoverflow-json/lib/How to group by in jq.md

 bash $
 ```

-Another solution, probably a tiny-wee faster and shorter would be to do in 4 steps:
+Another solution, probably a bit shorter would be to do in 4 steps:
 1. merge-insert bucket's names from all duplicate `cluster`s into each unique record
 2. extract all unique `cluster` records and wrap then into array
 3. transform all `bucket`s into `{"name": "bucket"}`